Writing the vision, and making it plain

 This is Churchy Life.

 Alright, so that was a lot… but Churchy Life is just getting started.
 Work on the platform and curating the content is underway!
-We’ve launched a few endeavors to help raise some capital for the company – primarily Churchy Date (launched on Valentine’s Day 2019), and the Churchy Life Podcast (launched September 2019).
+We’ve launched a few endeavors to help raise some capital for the company – primarily Churchy Gear (Feb.
+2020), Churchy Date (Valentine’s Day 2019), and the Churchy Life Podcast (Sep.
+2019).
 Of course, the podcast has a dual purpose, as it’s the exactly the type of content Churchy Life is working towards producing, and soon we’ll have some paid sponsors helping us produce more content.

 If you love the ideas behind Churchy Life and what we’re trying to accomplish, we’d love your support – just by following us across social media, subscribing to our content, and sharing what we’re doing online with your friends and family.
 With your help, we’re going to build an awesome movement and an incredible company.